 Community Music School of Springfield, founded in 1983, is a non-profit community arts school in Western Massachusetts.
-Our mission is to provide an equitable and inclusive center of excellence in music and arts education that empowers individuals, inspires creative passion, and promotes well-being in our greater community.
-We serve more than 700 students annually at our 127 State Street location, and an additional 1,000 students each week in our community partnership programs.
+Our mission is to provide an equitable and inclusive center of excellence in music education, arts learning, and cultural engagement that empowers individuals, inspires creative passion, and promotes well-being in our community.
+We serve more than 2,200 students weekly at our 127 State Street location and in our community partnership programs.

 Choice of study includes private lessons, group classes and ensembles, adult music study, or for our youngest students, early childhood music classes and our acclaimed Prelude Preschool of the Arts.
-Our Community Partnership Programs provide weekly instruction for hundreds of children throughout Springfield in a variety of in-school and after school programs.
+Our community partnership programs, Sonido Musica and the Adaptive Music Program, provide weekly instruction for hundreds of children throughout Springfield and beyond.

-CMSS’ outstanding faculty of 50 musicians/educators inspire success at every level of achievement, from beginner to pre-professional study.
-We offer instruction in a broad spectrum of instruments and voice, and provide a wide range of musical genres including Classical, Jazz, Blues, Popular, Latin, Rock, Folk, Gospel, Hip Hop and more.
+CMSS’ outstanding faculty of over 60 music educators inspire success at every level of achievement, from beginner to pre-professional study.
+We offer instruction in a wide range of musical genres across a broad spectrum of instruments and voice.

 Our registration team guides the selection of faculty who best suit your own or your child’s learning style and makes adjustments as proficiency or schedules demand.
 Whether you are beginning your musical journey or advancing your skills, we welcome you!

 Central to our mission is our financial aid and scholarship program.
-Over the past 35 years, CMSS has raised and awarded more than $1.7 million in financial aid and scholarships.
-We are proud of this commitment to young people in our community and grateful for the support of generous donors and grantors who make this financial assistance possible.
-Of our 1,700 weekly students at 127 State Street and in our Springfield-based community partnerships, approximately 70% receive some type of financial aid or scholarship to support their music education.
-Please consider helping us provide meaningful music and arts education to our community by making a donation today in support of CMSS’ financial aid and scholarships.
+Over the past 40 years, CMSS has raised and awarded more than $1.7 million in financial aid and scholarships.
+We are proud of this commitment to young people in our community and grateful for the support of generous individuals and organizations who make this financial assistance possible.
+Of our 2,200 students served annually on-site and in our community partnerships, approximately 70% receive music education for free or at a reduced cost.
+Please consider helping us provide music and arts education to our community by making a donation today in support of CMSS’ financial aid and scholarships.

 Awards and Affiliations